Yuh 3a Review 2023 – Pros & Cons

 Yuh just introduced their third pillar: Yuh 3a!
 Yuh is among the best digital bank accounts and brokers available in Switzerland.
-So, launching a third pillar may make it even more interesting.
+So, launching a third pillar may make it even more interesting and may allow you to use the same provider for two services.

-In this article, we will look in detail at Yuh 3a, its advantages and disadvantages.
+In this article, we will examine Yuh 3a in detail, as well as its advantages and disadvantages.
 We are especially interested in its investing strategy and fees.

 By the end of the article, you will know whether you should use Yuh 3a.